 Sometimes that new pair of skinny jeans fits fabulously, but the ankles aren’t quite tight enough for your taste.
-Instead of taking them to a tailor to get altered, here’s how you can adjust the fit yourself and save some serious money.
+Instead of taking them to a tailor to get altered, here’s how you can make pants slimmer yourself and save some serious money.

 How to Make Pants Slimmer